-Business Committee now referred to as 'Parliamentary House Committee'.
+- i.
+Business Committee now referred to a 'Parliament House Committee'. - ii.
 S.48(3) remains to be amended to conform with the new Provincial Government Act 1996 and should read as follows.
-'A Bill to amend those provisions of the Provincial Government Act 1996 referred to in Section 61(1) of that Act shall not be read a second time unless notice of the Bill has been given to the Speaker of Parliament within reasonable time'.

-S.48(4) remains to be amended as follows: The words "Provincial Assembly or Provincial Executive" to be replaced with the words "Provincial Council or Area Assembly".
+'A Bill to amend those provisions of the Provincial Government Act 1996 referred to in Section 61(1) of that Act shall not be read a second time unless notice of the Bill has been given to the Speaker of Parliament within reasonable time'. - S.48(4) remains to be amended as follows: The words "Provincial Assembly or Provincial Executive" to be replaced with the words "Provincial Council or Area Assembly".